On the stability and instability of Kelvin-Stuart cat's-eye flows: Stability and instability of Kelvin--Stuart magnetic islands

 \subsection{Proof of coalescence instability}

-In this subsection, we prove coalescence instability of the magnetic island solutions $(\omega=0,\phi_{\ep})$, which means linear double-periodic instability of the whole family of steady states.
-Our proof is based on the separable Hamiltonian structure of the linearized MHD equations and our study on linear double-periodic instability of the Kelvin-Stuart vortices in the 2D Euler case.
+In this subsection, we prove coalescence instability of the magnetic island equilibria $(\omega=0,\phi_{\ep})$, that is, linear double-periodic instability of the whole family.
+The proof is based on the separable Hamiltonian structure of the linearized MHD equations together with our analysis of linear double-periodic instability for Kelvin--Stuart vortices in the 2D Euler case.
 Let $\Omega_2 = \mathbb{T}_{4\pi} \times \mathbb{R}$.
 The linearized equation around $(\omega=0,\phi_{\ep})$ is

 where $-\Delta-g'(\phi_{\ep}):\tilde W_{\ep,2}\to\tilde W_{\ep,2}^*$,